Independence, induced subgraphs, and domination in $K_{1,r}$-free graphs: Main results

 The remainder of this paper is organized as follows.
 Section~\ref{sec:known} presents known results foundational to our analysis.
 In Section~\ref{sec:k-chromatic}, we study the interplay between maximum $k$-chromatic induced subgraphs and domination in $K_{1,r}$-free graphs, with applications to independence.
+Section~\ref{sec:k-independence} establishes a computable bound on the $k$-independence number in $K_{1,r}$-free graphs.
 Section~\ref{sec:ramsey} provides bounds on the maximum cardinality of $K_q$-free induced subgraphs in $K_{1,r}$-free graphs using Ramsey numbers and domination.
-Section~\ref{sec:k-independence} establishes a computable bound on the $k$-independence number in $K_{1,r}$-free graphs.
 Finally, Section~\ref{sec:conclusion} offers concluding remarks and open problems.